neelchauhan/www.neelc.org/content/posts/tech-cyclical.md

 product, I wanted to move on.

 But even when I tried applying for jobs, why should they hire me instead of someone who's so desperate they'll work for less?
+This just happened to me *last week*.

 This made me realize, tech is a cyclical industry.
 There is a new technology which kicks off a boom.
 Our last boom was built on mobile.
 The one before that,